Joseph Ture Jr.: Known crimes

+Arrest and incarceration

-On October 30, 1980, Ture was arrested for the rapes of a 13-year-old Minneapolis girl and two other women.
-While in custody, he was questioned in the murder of Diane Edwards, 19, a University of Minnesota student whose nude and battered body was discovered near Elk River on October 3.
-She had been reported missing on September 26 after being seen being forced into a man's car.
+On October 30, 1980, Ture was arrested for the kidnappings and rapes of a 13-year-old Minneapolis girl and an 18-year-old woman, and the attempted kidnapping and rape of a 20-year-old woman who escaped by burning his face with a cigarette.
+While in custody, local police began investigating him in the murder of Diane Edwards, whose nude and battered body was discovered near Elk River on October 3.
+She had been reported missing on September 26 after being seen getting into a man's car.
 At least five witnesses who witnessed Edwards' abduction described the man's vehicle as an older, rusted station wagon.
 This description was similar to Ture's vehicle, a 1974 Ford Galaxie.
+Four teenage girls witnessed her abduction and identified Ture as the man they saw forcing her into his van.

-In April 1981, Ture was convicted of rape and kidnapping involving the rape cases.
-He was sentenced to 30 years in prison.
+In April 1981, Ture was convicted of all charges in the kidnapping and rape cases and sentenced to 30 years in prison.
 Afterwards, he was indicted in Edwards' murder.
 Based on eyewitnesses identifying him at the murder scene, Ture was convicted and sentenced to life imprisonment.
 After his conviction, he confessed to the 1978 murders of Alice Huling and her three children, but he quickly recanted his confessions.
 In 1982, Ture was attacked by several of his cellmates while imprisoned in Stillwater, and sustained a broken nose as a result.
 The beating occurred a few hours after Ture was placed in general population.

-1990s
+Revelations

-Ture would have been eligible for parole in 2008; however, before that in 1996, a grand jury indicted him for the 1979 murder of Marlys Wohlenhaus, 18.
-After reexamining the case, investigators found that Ture provided an alibi at the time of Wohlenhaus' murder, but a new investigation showed that the alibi had been fabricated.
+Ture would have been eligible for parole in 2008; however in 1996 a grand jury was convened and indicted him with the murder of Marlys Wohlenhaus.
+After reexamining the case, investigators found that Ture was investigated shortly after her death but provided an alibi which investigators used to clear him, but a new investigation showed that the alibi had been fabricated.
 Following the indictment, Ture agreed to be interviewed on 48 Hours, during which he professed his innocence.
-Days after the interview aired, numerous young women contacted the program claiming to recognize Ture as a man who sexually assaulted them in the 1970s.
+Days after the interview aired, dozens of young women contacted the program claiming to recognize Ture as a man who sexually assaulted them in the 1970s.
 It was found that most of these sexual assault victims had worked as waitresses, and police believe Ture had stalked them for weeks leading up the assault.

 In 1997, Ture was convicted of Wohlenhaus' murder and was given an additional life sentence.
 During his imprisonment, Ture allegedly bragged to his cellmate about committing the 1979 killing of Joan Bierschbach, 20.
 In 1999, Ture was indicted in the Huling family murders, and in 2000 was sentenced to life imprisonment.
 Ture claims he is innocent in all the murder cases and claims that investigators used him to solve cold cases.